ukantjadia/Projects/README.md

 ### 11. EDA Template

 - **Description**: I created a template for doing the high-quality EDA of a given dataset, all basic required code blocks for analysis(univariate, bivariate, etc.) are already written. also created the template for the implementation of Machine Learning algorithms for an ideal dataset - it was hard to generalize a single template for different kinds of dataset
-- **Tech/Language**: ML , Data Science, Python, Shell, Dart
+- **Tech/Language**: ML, Data Science, Python, Shell, Dart
 - **Links**: <https://github.com/ukantjadia/EDA-Template>

 ### 12. WiseMonkey77

 - **Description**: This was an X(Twitter) bot that posted images containing a quote taken from the best quote REST API, every 24 hours, using cron jobs.
 I utilize the pillow library for adding quotes on the image.
-It generate images tweets them and also add them to the local database
+It generates images tweets them and also adds them to the local database
 - **Tech/Language**: Bot, Unix, Cron Job, Python, shell
 - **Links**: <https://github.com/ukantjadia/WiseMonkey77>